 How to help your teen with comparison culture on GCSE results day

-Teens comparing their grades with friends is inevitable, but it can be damaging.
-Experts tell LIsa Salmon how parents can help.
+Teens comparing their grades with friends is inevitable, but it can be damaging, experts reveal

 Whether your child’s GCSE results are high, low, or somewhere in between, one thing is inevitable – they’ll compare them with their friends’ grades.